61040-fa22/final-project-MKMK/README.md

-# Fritter Frontend
+# BeLender Frontend
-Congrats, you've completed the Fritter backend!
-Now it's time to make an interface that your users will be able to interact with in A6: Fritter frontend. **Make sure to read this document fully** as well, as it contains a lot of A6-specific info!
+Congrats, you've completed the BeLender backend!
+Now it's time to make an interface that your users will be able to interact with in A6: BeLender frontend. **Make sure to read this document fully** as well, as it contains a lot of A6-specific info!

 ## Starter Code